zaqifathis/BIMserver-doc/Get-Started-Quick-Guide.md

 There are a few third party GUI available.
 Some are commercial products that you have to purchase a licence for, but there are a few that are free to try or shared freely by others.
 An open source example is http://test.bimvie.ws being developed by [Bimview.ws](http://www.bimvie.ws/).

-**Note:** To use test.bimvie.ws, BIMserver must be running.
-Also, you need to specify the BIMserver's URL, i.e. http://localhost:[port]
+**Note:** To use test.bimvie.ws, a BIMserver must be running.
+Also, you need to specify the BIMserver's URL, i.e. http://yourbimserveradress:[port]

 **Checkin an IFC model**